 All Award classes are 50 minutes in length.
-They will be offered on different days and times, including Sundays and evenings, in order to accommodate students’ busy schedules.
+They will be offered on different days and times in order to accommodate students’ busy schedules.
 Award classes will also be included in the calendar on the Award TWEN site and on the law school’s master calendar.
-Additionally, students will be informed of upcoming Award opportunities on a regular basis via e-mail, Facebook (www.facebook.com/oculaw), and Twitter (@OCULAW).
+Additionally, students will be informed of upcoming Award opportunities on a regular basis via e-mail, Facebook (www.facebook.com/oculaw), and Twitter (@OCULawLibrary).

 Location of Award Classes

-Award classes will be held in the Gerald and Jane Jayroe Gamble Library Classroom (Room 119) unless otherwise indicated.
+Award classes will be held in Room 119 unless otherwise indicated.

 Registering for Award Classes

 Students should register for Award classes through TWEN.
-Attendance is limited to 22 participants per session.
+Attendance is limited to 20 participants per session, unless otherwise indicated.

 To initially enroll in the Award program, students need to do the following:

-Sign-up sheets will be available approximately two (2) weeks before a scheduled class.
+Sign-up sheets will be available approximately one (1) week before a scheduled class.
 Students can register for individual Award classes by doing the following: